dbl4k/DotNetCoreCustomAuthentication/README.md

 ## Recommendations:

-This is a demo on setting up one method, or Scheme.
-I've consistently called it *CustomAuthentication...*.
-I do recommend using a relevant naming convention.
+This is a demo on setting up one method, or **Authentication Scheme** as it's referred to.

+In the real world you wouldn't call these classes **CustomAuthentication...**, you'd probably choose soemthing more relevant to the actual authentication mechanism you're using.

-Also, for neatness, don't try to cram different fundamental auth methods into one extension, seperate them out. i.e. Cookie Authentication should probably not be combined with Header authentication.
-Just create a suitable Handler and Options for each and add to the Extensions, then you can chain them up independently!
+Also, for neatness, don't try to cram different fundamental auth methods into one extension, seperate them out. i.e. Cookie Authentication should probably not be combined with Header Authentication.
+Just create a suitable Handler and Options for each and add to the Extension builder, then you can chain them up independently!

 Happy breadmaking!